PALS, Complaints and support

 QVH is fortunate to have the assistance of several groups which provide support to our patients, their families and carers.
 These include:

 - Headstart is a resource for QVH patients with head and neck cancers, their carers and professionals.
 Its aim is to provide an opportunity for people to meet in a relaxed and supportive environment, share experiences and contribute to training sessions for nurses.
+Unfortunately this group is not running currently.

 - Changing Faces is a national charity that supports and represents people who have disfigurements to the face, hands and body from any cause.
 They provide personal support for children, adults and families and work with employers and professionals towards a culture of inclusion for people with disfigurements.
 For more information call 0845 4500 275 or visit www.changingfaces.org.uk.